eboileau/gear_lamp/README.md

 ```

 **Note:** Before finalising the installation (before `db-config`), we need to manually checkout the **DHART** branch (and all upstream changes).
 There is no
-plan to include this into the playbook.
+plan to include this into the playbook!

-### Install notes - 27.04.2022 (eboileau@gear)
+### Install notes - eboileau@gear

 - Installing Debian packages with apt randomly fails with `502 Connection closed [IP: 10.250.140.16 3142]`.
 The only solution so far is
-to run the install until it works...
+to run the install until it works.
+This is _not_ reproducible.

-- TODO: Fix *Force reinstall selected Python packages* in `setup_pip.yaml` (upgrade?)

-- Install diffxpy: for now, we did not do anything.
-We should probably follow the same fix by `sudo pip3 install git+https://github.com/adkinsrs/diffxpy.git@b2ebeb0fb7c6c215d51264cd258edf9d013ff021`.

-- What is the order of precedence of Apache config?
-Setting `DocumentRoot /var/www` in custom config is not enough, we have to modify it in the
-`000-default.conf`, and restart the server.
-TODO: Fix this.
+- After finalising the installation, install `diffxpy` (follow the same fix): `pip install git+https://github.com/adkinsrs/diffxpy.git@b2ebeb0fb7c6c215d51264cd258edf9d013ff021` in the dhart env (we need to activate the environment as www-data user, otherwise
+the package will NOT be installed in the virtual environment).